 Juan’s research explores how science students can develop evaluative judgement capabilities throughout their undergraduate studies.
 Using a Practice Theory framework, he is interested in how students engage in evaluative judgement practices inside and outside classrooms, and understanding how this might influence the development of their evaluative judgement.
 At CRADLE, Juan is supervised by Dr Joanna Tai, Associate Professor Margaret Bearman and Alfred Deakin Professor David Boud.

 Prior to commencing his PhD with CRADLE, Juan undertook a Master’s in education at Monash University, where he also collaborates as a research assistant.
 His minor Master’s thesis addressed the conceptions of assessment held by academics at a faculty of science, which led him to propose the doctoral research project he is currently developing.
 Before moving to Australia, Juan worked for four years as a research assistant at Icesi University in Colombia, where he had obtained a Bachelor in Social Psychology (Hons).

 Master of Education (Research) topic

 Chad’s research explores the significance of the concept of evaluative judgement in its ability to transform learners into professionals.
-Chad is supervised by Associate Professor Phillip Dawson and Dr Joanna Tai.
+Chad is supervised by Professor Phillip Dawson and Dr Joanna Tai.

 Chad is a senior academic in the Built Environment Degree Programs Department at Holmesglen Institute.
 He has a strong interest in student-centred education including curriculum, delivery and assessment design.
 He strongly believes that educational experiences can be transformational for students.
 He is also interested in educational technology and the integration of online delivery with curriculum and pedagogical objectives.